Fee transparency, greater efficiency, investment simplicity: The next generation has arrived

 - Posted on: 13th May, 2019

-Link’s Brian McClennon discusses robo-advisors and ETFs before CPBI audience
+Link’s Brian McClennon discusses robo-advisors and Exchange-Traded Funds (ETFs) before CPBI audience

 It’s the next generation for group retirement and savings plans—and it’s growing up very, very quickly.